Feigned retreat: Middle ages

 During the second half of the 11th century, the Normans adapted this tactic and applied it successfully in different theatres of war such as in the Byzantine Empire, England, Southern Italy, and Outremer.
 Famous examples include the Battle of Dyrrhachium (1081) and the Battle of Hastings (1066) under William the Conqueror.
 It has been suggested, among others by Bernard Bachrach, that the Normans were influenced by the steppe tribe of the Alans that had settled in northern France in the fifth century.

 At the same time, the Seljuk Turks used this tactic multiple times against various opponents in the Middle East.
 This ranged from feigned retreats when approaching the battle line to draw out individuals or groups of individuals during one engagement, to retreats lasting up to several days.
 Thus, at the Battle of Harran (7 May 1104) between the Crusader states of the Principality of Antioch and the County of Edessa, on the one hand, and the Seljuk Turks on the other, the Seljuks rode away from the Crusaders in a feigned retreat.
 The Crusaders pursued for some two days.
 When the Seljuks turned to fight, the Crusaders were caught unawares and were routed.

 During the Mongol conquest of Khwarezmia (1219–21), on the third day of Genghis Khan's 1220 assault on its capital, Samarkand's garrison launched a counterattack.
 Genghis Khan, feigning retreat, drew about half of Samarkand's garrison outside the city's fortifications and slaughtered them in open combat.

+Early Modernity

+Spanish general Gonzalo Fernández de Córdoba adopted the tornafluye or tornafuye, a Moor tactic which involved launching a light cavalry charge, retreating to lead the opposing force to give pursue, and then turning back to them again to attack with the advantage of confusion.

-At the Battle of Kizaki, in Japan (June 1572), the forces of Shimazu Takahisa, outnumbered ten to one by those of Itō Yoshisuke, prevailed, using their famous feigned retreat.
+At the Battle of Kizaki, in Japan (June 1572), the forces of Shimazu Yoshihiro, outnumbered ten to one by those of Itō Yoshisuke, prevailed, using their famous feigned retreat.

+Qazi Nur Mohammad, who accompanied Ahmad Shah Durrani on his seventh attempted invasion of Punjab, wrote about the use of feigned retreats by Sikhs and warned of its effectiveness in his Jangnama, comparing it to setting fire to water.